HamSCI/wwv-h-wg/docs/index.md

 ---

 Welcome to our documentation site for the HamSCI WWV/H Scientific Modulation Working Group!
-Browse the pages linked in the header for information about the project, how to build your own, and how to access data.
+Browse the pages linked in the header for more information.

 If you have any questions or suggestions, please let us know by [**opening a new issue**](../issues/new).
 This leaves a public record that can help others.